kroppel/learnable-triangulation-pytorch/README.md

 # Learnable Triangulation of Human Pose

+This repository aims to extend the capabilities of the [original repository](https://github.com/karfly/learnable-triangulation-pytorch) with the CMU dataset.
+See [here](#cmu-panoptic) for more details!

-This repository is an official PyTorch implementation of the paper ["Learnable Triangulation of Human Pose"](https://arxiv.org/abs/1905.05754) (ICCV 2019, oral).
+The [original repository](https://github.com/karfly/learnable-triangulation-pytorch) is the official PyTorch implementation of the paper ["Learnable Triangulation of Human Pose"](https://arxiv.org/abs/1905.05754) (ICCV 2019, oral).
 Here we tackle the problem of 3D human pose estimation from multiple cameras.
 We present 2 novel methods — Algebraic and Volumetric learnable triangulation — that **outperform** previous state of the art.

 If you find a bug, have a question or know to improve the code - please open an issue!